YottaDB/YDBDoc/GTMAdminOps/basicops.rst

  Configuring huge pages for YottaDB on Linux
 --------------------------------------------------

 Huge pages are a Linux feature that may improve the performance of YottaDB applications in production.
-Huge pages create a single page table entry for a large block (typically 2MiB) of memory in place of hundreds entries for many smaller (typically 4KiB) blocks.
-This reduction of memory used for page tables frees memory for other uses, such as file system caches, and increases the probability of TLB (translation lookaside buffer) matches, both of which can improve performance.
+Huge pages create a single page table entry for a large block (typically 2MiB) of memory in place of hundreds of entries for many smaller (typically 4KiB) blocks.
+This reduction of memory used for page tables frees up memory for other uses, such as file system caches, and increases the probability of TLB (translation lookaside buffer) matches - both of which can improve performance.
 The performance improvement related to reducing the page table size becomes evident when many processes share memory as they do for global buffers, journal buffers, and replication journal pools.
 Configuring huge pages on Linux for x86 or x86_64 CPU architectures help improve:

 * YottaDB shared memory performance: When your YottaDB database uses journaling, replication, and the BG access method.